 Availability of Information

 Technology has given us access to information like never before and redefined what lifestyle is nowadays.
-We can use Google to type anything that comes into our mind and find pages and pages of information, much like a library, except that we do not need to make a physical effort to get up and find different books in order to find one that has information.
+We can use Google to type anything that comes into our mind and find pages of information.
+This is much like a library, except that we do not need to make a physical effort to find several books to find one that has information.
 We just need to click in order to find information.

 While this means that, anyone with internet broadband has access to almost an infinity of resources, there is a downside to this.